David’s War Story: Footloose

 We’d been through most of the visits, and so far so good.
 All of the sessions had gone fairly well, and we were learning a lot.
 But then I did something bad.
 Something wrong.

 We had been visiting a house near the end of a train line, slightly out of the city-center.
 The session was over; it was time to pack up the camera and notes and head out.
 We were doing our now-normal goodbye ritual, trying to check off the right etiquette boxes.
 And then it happened: I misstepped.
 Near the front door, I stepped my sock foot just off the wood floor and onto the carpet.
 With one shoe on already.
-Unknown to me, I just violated an important manner about exactly where your shoes go back on when you leave.
+Unknown to me, I just violated an important manner about where you must be (and must not be) when putting your shoes back on when you leave.

 Instantly the whole family erupted in hysterical laughter, with everyone pointing at me.
 Suddenly I was in a mayday situation, with my manners in a dangerous nosedive.
 Confused, I did my best to get my shoes on as Chinami pulled me out the door and onto the street.
 She was like a commando extricating someone from an international hotspot.